schlessinger-lab/pyvol/docs/source/pocket_specification.rst

 Pocket Specification
 ====================

 PyVOL runs in one of three modes (`largest`, `specific` or `all`).
 By default it runs in `largest` mode and returns only the single volume and geometry corresponding to the largest pocket identified when calculating `all` pockets.
 However, manual identification of the pocket of interest is often preferable.
 This can be done through specification of a ligand, a residue, or a coordinate.
-If any specification is given, the mode automatically changes to `specific`.
+If any specification is given, the mode must be changed to `specific` in order to process that parameter.
 The `specific` mode is the fastest by a small margin because it calculates the fewest surfaces.

 .. figure:: _static/pocket_specification_gui.png
   :align: center